-Parameters Description Audio In The option "Enabled" would activate incoming audio (either line in or built-in microphone).
-The option "Disabled" would turn off the incoming audio.
+Parameters Description Audio In The option "Enabled" would activate incoming audio (either line in or built-in

+Parameters Description microphone).
+The option "Disabled" would turn off the coming audio.
 In such case, the video stream is captured without audio.
+Choose "High" when the target is farther away from the camera and choose Audio In Level "Low" when the target is near the camera.
+Under "High" mode, there may be more audio noise due to higher level of signal amplification.
 Audio Out Volume The audio out volume level can be adjusted in the scale of 0-100.
 It will influence the volume level of the speakers connected to the camera.
-Audio Format Choose the compression format of audio: PCM, G.711A (A -law) or G.711U (μ -law).
+Audio Format Choose the compression format of audio: PCM, G.711A (A-law) or G.711U (μ-law).